Climate of East Anglia

 The climate of East Anglia is generally dry and mild.
-The region is the driest in the United Kingdom with many areas receiving less than 600mm (24") of rainfall a year. and locations such as St Osyth less than 500 mm (20") on average.
+East Anglia is the driest in the United Kingdom with many areas receiving less than 600 mm of rainfall a year, and locations such as St Osyth in Essex receiving less than 500 mm on average.
 Rainfall is fairly evenly distributed throughout the year.

-Maximum temperatures range from 6–10 C in the winter to 20–25 C in the summer, although temperatures have been known to reach 38 °C. Sunshine totals tend to be higher towards the coastal areas.
+Maximum temperatures in East Anglia range from 6–10 C in the winter to 20–25 C in the summer, although temperatures have been known to reach 38 °C. Sunshine totals tend to be higher towards the coastal areas.